starikcetin/Eflatun.SceneReference/README.md

 # Advanced Usage

-## Generated Files
+## Generation Outputs

-`Eflatun.SceneReference` uses a JSON generator to produce map files during a build, and deletes them right after.
-You can find them at this location: `Assets/Resources`.
+`Eflatun.SceneReference` outputs generated maps to three locations:
+1. JSON files under `Assets/Resources`.
 They all start with `Eflatun_SceneReference_` and end with `.generated.json`.
+2. `UserSettings`.
+3. Internal direct assign to the providers.

+The steps 2 and 3 run for all generations.
+The JSON files on the other hand, will only be generated in two circumstances:
+1. Manaully running the generator via the relevant menu item.
+2. During a build if the _Before Build_ generation trigger is enabled.

+> [!NOTE]<br/>
+> If the _Before Build_ generation trigger is enabled, JSON map files will also be cleaned up after a build.

 > [!WARNING]<br/>
 > Map files are auto-generated, do not edit them.
 Any edits will be lost at the next generation.